BMW plans to update its 3-Series soon, and our latest spy shots show a prototype for the Touring wagon body style that's offered overseas.

 It isn't clear what's in store for the 3-Series' powertrain lineup.
 The base option in the U.S. should remain a 2.0-liter turbocharged inline-4 rated at about 248 hp.
 Above this should be a 3.0-liter turbocharged inline-6 rated at about 382 hp, this time augmented with a mild-hybrid system able to temporarily add 11 hp.
 Both powertrains feature in the updated 2022 X3.

-A battery-electric 3-Series is also in the works and could possibly be the future recipient of the i3 badge.
-Expect it to match the specs of the i4, meaning an 83.9-kilowatt-hour battery and a maximum range approaching 300 miles.
+A battery-electric 3-Series is also in the works and is confirmed to be the future recipient of the i3 badge.
+The badge is free now that the i3 electric city car is no longer in production.
+Expect the electric 3-Series to match the specs of the i4, meaning an 83.9-kilowatt-hour battery and a maximum range approaching 300 miles.
 This particular option will likely only be available with the sedan body style.